openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

 <td >![](http://gnome-look.org/CONTENT/content-pre1/70282-1.jpg)
 </td></tr></table>

-It is clear to me at this stage that Artwork has good demand and itâ€™s a â€˜value +â€™
+It is clear to me at this stage that Artwork has good demand and it’s a ‘value +’
           recognized by many users.
-Understanding this, Iâ€™ve decided two things:
+Understanding this, I’ve decided two things:

-  1. GNOME:Ayatana will have a small Artwork Package by the Community, Iâ€™m currently contacting Kmurat to check if he can change the licence on this artwork piece (with over 20.000 downloads on gnome-art) so I can use it for distribution.
-Currently itâ€™s licensed as CC BY-NC-ND, in which the NC can be probably a problem.
-Letâ€™s wait a couple of days and seeâ€¦ Either way for those who asked for the source of this wallpaper, click on the image above.
+  1. GNOME:Ayatana will have a small Artwork Package by the Community, I’m currently contacting Kmurat to check if he can change the licence on this artwork piece (with over 20.000 downloads on gnome-art) so I can use it for distribution.
+Currently it’s licensed as CC BY-NC-ND, in which the NC can be probably a problem.
+Let’s wait a couple of days and see… Either way for those who asked for the source of this wallpaper, click on the image above.

   2. I will create a small package with wallpapers from the community and make it